Brederode Castle: Rebuild of the castle

 After the reconciliation of the Brederode family and the counts of Holland in 1354, the castle was rebuilt.
 The current floor plan of the castle dates from this rebuild.
 It was no longer used as living space, but it did remain a base of strategic importance for the Hook faction, led by William van Brederode.
+The Brederode family self had moved its main seat to Batestein Castle.

 When the Hook faction besieged Haarlem in 1426, the Cod faction destroyed the southern part of the castle.
 William was forbidden to repair or enforce the castle, leaving it in a damaged state.
 Eventually in 1464 the north part of the castle was allowed to be restored.
 During the Rise of the cheese and bread people in 1492, the castle was plundered by German soldiers.
 Since then it was no longer inhabited.
 In 1568 it fell to the States of Holland.

 After the defeat of the Geuzen at the Battle of Haarlemmermeer, Haarlem had to surrender to the Spanish soldiers in 1573 after the Siege of Haarlem.
 As a result, the Protestant Lancelot van Brederode was beheaded and the castle was plundered and set on fire.
 Following this the castle was threatened by encroaching dunes.
 In 1579 Holland loaned the lordship to a side branch of the van Brederode family.
 In 1679, Wolfert van Brederode, last lord of Brederode, died, and the ruins became property of the States of Holland and the Dutch Republic.
 Ever since, the ruins have been property of the State.
 In the 19th century the ruins were one of the first buildings to be restored by the government, and they became the first national monument of the Netherlands.